Radiative Asymptotic Symmetries of 3D Einstein-Maxwell Theory: Setup for Einstein--Maxwell theory

 \paragraph{Bondi hierarchy of field equations.} Our goal is now to determine the perturbative large-$r$ behaviour of the functions $(\beta,U,V)$ thanks to the equations of motion \eqref{EOMs}.
 This is detailed in appendix \ref{app:solution}.
 The construction follows the so-called Bondi hierarchy \cite{Bondi:1962px}, where one first solves hypersurface constraint equations (which are differential equations in $r$), before listing the true evolution equations in retarded time $u$.
 This resolution of the field equations can be summarized as follows.

 First, the Einstein field equation $E_{rr}=0$ determines the radial expansion of $\beta$ in terms of the components of $A_\phi$.
 The constraint $E_{r\phi}=0$ then fixes the radial expansion of $U$ in terms of $A_\phi$ and $A_u$, up to a radial integration constant that is ultimately identified with the angular momentum aspect $\P(u,\phi)$.
 The radial Maxwell equation $\nabla^\mu F_{\mu r}=0$ then yields the coefficients $A_u^{m>0,n}$ in terms of $(\alu,A_\phi)$.
 Finally, the remaining hypersurface constraint $E_{ru}=0$ determines the radial expansion of $V$ up to a radial integration constant, namely the mass aspect $M(u,\phi)$.
 The angular component $\nabla^\mu F_{\mu\phi}=0$ of the Maxwell equation is then a true evolution equation that determines the time evolution of $A_\phi$, aside from that of the leading term $C$, while the equation $\nabla^\mu F_{\mu u}=0$ sets $\dot{\alu}=0$ as in the earlier Minkowski-space result \eqref{pure Maxwell u}.
-Finally, $E_{u\phi}=0$ and $E_{uu}=0$ determine the evolution of angular momentum and mass, whereupon $E_{\phi\phi}=0$ is trivially satisfied.
+Finally, $E_{u\phi}=0$ and $E_{uu}=0$ determine the evolution of angular momentum and mass [see \eqref{evolution equations} below], whereupon $E_{\phi\phi}=0$ is trivially satisfied.

 A remark: in the solution for $\beta$ and $U$, we have set to zero the two radial integration constants $\beta_0(u,\phi)$ and $U_0(u,\phi)$ appearing at order $r^0$.
 These functions parametrize the induced boundary metric on $\I^+$ and can be included in the solution space of 3D vacuum gravity \cite{Geiller:2021vpg}.
-It would be interesting to investigate the effects of these boundary fields in the case of Einstein--Maxwell theory, but this goes beyond the scope of the present work.
+It would be interesting to investigate the effects of these boundary fields in the case of Einstein--Maxwell theory, but this goes beyond our scope here.

 \paragraph{Solution space.} At the end of the day, with the gauge and fall-off conditions \eqref{Maxwell fall-offs}--\eqref{Bondi metric}, the non-vanishing components of the metric in Bondi gauge are \bsub \be g_{uu}&=2\alu^2(\ln r)+2M+\O(r^{-1/2}),\\ g_{ur}&=-1+\f{C^2}{2r}+\O(r^{-3/2}),\\ g_{u\phi}&=\f{8}{3}\sqrt{r}\,C\alu+2(\ln r)\alu A_\phi^\ell+\P+\O(r^{-1/2}),\\ g_{\phi\phi}&=r^2. \ee \esub The components of the Faraday tensor are still given by \eqref{Faraday tensor}, as in Minkowski space.
 The fact that electromagnetic aspects of the problem are so weakly affected by gravity may be viewed as a consequence of the absence of local gravitational degrees of freedom.
 Note, for comparison with reference \cite{Barnich:2015jua}, that the dictionary between our notations and those of \cite{Barnich:2015jua} is obtained with the replacements \be \alu\to-\lambda, \q\quad A^\ell_\phi\to\alpha, \q\quad C\to0, \q\quad M\to\f{\theta}{2}, \q\quad \P\to\f{1}{2}N_\text{ \cite{Barnich:2015jua}}-\lambda\alpha. \ee We stress again that the electromagnetic radiative data $C$ vanishes identically in \cite{Barnich:2015jua}.